ARTIST STATEMENT WORKSHOPS

 The cost of the workshop is $600.
 For each friend you get to sign up, you’ll get a $25 discount.

 Whether you’re an established or emerging artist, whether you’re a visual artist or a writer, this workshop is for you.
 Sign up now!
-Workshop enrollment will be no smaller than 6 and no bigger than 12 to maximize individualized attention.
+Workshop enrollment will be no bigger than 12 to maximize individualized attention.
 I also work one-on-one with artists and can travel to work with students at universities/colleges/art schools.

 Q: I hated taking online classes in college.
 I hate using computers.
 I try to stay away from screens.
 Is gathering through a computer weird?
 Distancing?